nsaje/dotfiles/client/one/app/features/users/services/users-store/readme.md

     - If some, but not all selected accounts have this permission, return `undefined`
     - If all the selected accounts have this permission, return `true`

+### calculateCheckboxStates
+This function determines, which checkboxes should be enabled and which should be disabled.
+- For all general permissions:
+  - If the current user has this permission in the current scope: enable the checkbox
+  - Else: disable the checkbox
+- For all reporting permissions:
+  - If the current user hasn't got this permission in the current scope: disable the checkbox
+  - Else if the user has this permission only on some accounts of the current scope OR if this permission is one of the `disabledReportingPermissions` or `unknownReportingPermissions`: disable the checkbox
+  - Else: hide the checkbox

 ##
 Finally, after calculating all these values, the `recalculateActiveEntityState` function calls `patchState` to save the changes into the store's state.

 Based on this definition of the `recalculateActiveEntityState` function, we can now look at how state changes coming from the GUI are handled:

 ## Load a user and prepare the internal state (setActiveEntity)
-If the entity is a new user (we know this if the user has no `id` yet), AND the list of `entityPermissions` is empty, we get the default list of initial entity permissions from the function `getDefaultEntityPermissions`, which works like this:
+- If the entity is a new user (we know this if the user has no `id` yet), AND the list of `entityPermissions` is empty, we get the default list of initial entity permissions from the function `getDefaultEntityPermissions`, which works like this:
   - If an account is selected in the sidebar, return a `read` entity permission for its `accountId`
   - Otherwise if the current application user is an internal user OR agency manager of the current agency AND no account is selected in the sidebar, return a `read` permission for the current `agencyId`
   - Otherwise, return an empty list.
 Of course this is not possible because an account manager must always have an account selected in the sidebar, but we handle it just in case.
+- Otherwise, we call the `cleanUpEntityPermissions` function, which makes sure that the `entityPermissions` contain only a single level of permissions (internal/agency/account).
+If they contain multiple levels, all permissions below the top level get removed.

 Then we assign the `entityPermissions` we got with the above logic to the entity, and use this to call `recalculateActiveEntityState`, with initialize attribute set to true.